 Recipe by Terri Thompson

 "Make your own animal crackers!
-Cut these tasty cookies into animal shapes.
+Cut these tasty not-too-sweet cookies into animal shapes.
 Made with buttermilk, oats and honey."

 Watch video tips and tricks

 I'd give this 5 stars based on how mine turned out, but since I didn't follow the directions exactly, I'll tell you what I did do:

 I used Butter Buds instead of butter, so they'd be fat free.
 I used 3 Tbsp. honey instead of 2 tsp.
 And I added 1/2 tsp. each vanilla and almond extracts.
 Then I used 1/4 cup whole wheat flour with the 1/2 cup of all-purpose flour.
 I ended up with a sticky dough, so added more of each flour.
 The cookies came out puffy and YUMMY!
 Just enough sweet to satisfy my daughter, and I thougt they were great!
 My daughter likes to roll and decorate cookies, but I don't want sweets too often, so these are a great compromise.
 You could decorate them with colored peanut butter or Nutella.
 For breakfast, my daughter dunked her name (we have letter cutters) in syrup and icing left over from some Dunkables.
 We thought these were really fantastic!

 I thought they were edible.
 My children didn't like them.
 I followed the recipe perfectly.
 I will not make these again.

 Wonderful.
 I used an extra teaspoon of honey and they were still not sweet at all; great treat for my 5-year-old, and easy to work with.
 I used cold butter, and for buttermilk I used skim milk with a bit of lime juice.
 My pan was ungreased and I had no problem with the cookies sticking.
 Fun easy treat!
 Thanks for the recipe!